-- You are currently in a physically abusive relationship.
+- You are currently in an abusive relationship.
 If this is the case, please see our page on resources where you can find services to support you with your current situation.

 Currently due to Covid-19 restrictions, we can only offer counselling by webcam or telephone, as we do not have access to in-person counselling space.
 This means that: